bensammwaniki/Anitas-kitchen/README.md

-{Anitas Restaurant} {This is the first project at Moringa school as to check the leel of understanding}, {This version was last updated on 6 JuN 2021} By {bensam Mwaniki} Description This project makes users to understand more on 5 seconds of B2m (here in after reffered to as B2m), who are the favorite band chosen for this projet.
-The project allows users to get links to the latest album of B2M and also listen to the favorite songs via youtube.
-It also gives the users an opportunity to view the band members by their pictures.
+{Anitas Restaurant} {This is the second project at Moringa school as to check the leel of understanding}, {This version was last updated on 13 JuN 2021} By {bensam Mwaniki} Description This project makes users to understand more on  Anitas kitchen which is a restaurant.

+This is a restaurant.
+The site will help clients order and recieve information about Anitas kitchen eg menu for the day bookings and other servicies.

 Setup/Installation Requirements Ubuntu 20.04lts Visual studio